Category Archives: Matter-wave optics

 What happens when you accelerate hydrogen atoms to a breathtaking velocity of 120’000 m/s and shoot them onto the thinnest membrane there is?
-You get a absolutely fascinating diffraction pattern!
-In our new publication we theoretically describe what to expect … Continue reading
+You get an absolutely fascinating diffraction pattern!
+In our latest publication we theoretically describe what to expect … Continue reading

 Our manuscript on preparing internally cold beams containing only a single molecular structure was published in Physical Review Letters.

 In this post we take a look at THE prerequisite for matter-wave optics: how to make a particle behave like a wave.

 The task to sort molecules can be quite challenging if they are very similar.
 This is even more the case if you want to sort a single molecular species according to its three-dimensional structure.
 The problem is that for most … Continue reading

 Born’s rule is one of the cornerstones of quantum physics.
 Needless to say that a potential violation of this rule might point to something very interesting happening.
 In a brand new publication we report about the first explicit test of … Continue reading